Ensure that your watchOS content is relevant and up to date.

 Default and ephemeral sessions minimize any possible delays between making the request and receiving the response.
-These sessions are ideal for small exchanges of data as the user is actively interacting with the app.
+These sessions are ideal for small exchanges of data when the user actively interacts with the app.
 You can also use them to update your app’s content whenever the app becomes active.
 For more information, see Making Default and Ephemeral Requests.

 Background sessions, on the other hand, guarantee that your app eventually receives a response, even if your app becomes inactive or terminates.
-However, background sessions may be delayed or deferred based on available system resources.
+However, the system may delay or defer background sessions based on available resources.
 For more information, see Making Background Requests.

 To learn more about using URL sessions, see URL Loading System.